Jolt Alpha

 Here, one should think of as an execution trace for the VM, i.e., a list of everything that happened at each and every cycle of VM.
 In Jolt, there are under 100 entries of per cycle (though as we add pre-compiles this number might grow).

-We modify each constraint by multiplying the left hand side by the binary flag , i.e.,
+We modify each constraint by multiplying the left-hand side by the binary flag , i.e.,

 Now, for any cycle where this pre-compile is not executed, the prover can simply assign any variables in that are only "used" by the pre-compile to 0.
 This makes these values totally "free" to commit to when using any commitment scheme based on elliptic curves (after we switch the commitment scheme to Binius, committing to 0s will no longer be "free", but we still expect the commitment costs to be so low that it won't matter a huge amount).
 These variables might not satisfy the original constraint but will satisfy the modified one simply because will be set to 0.
 We say that "turned off'' the constraint.